eric-s-raymond/aicodeguide/README.md

   jumping in on a spaghetti of code you actually don't know about, specially to solve errors.

-IMHO you should learn and practice both!
-But like [ESR](http://www.catb.org/esr/) points out:
+You should learn and practice both!

-> Lean more towards copiloting and away from pure YOLO vibecoding as project complexity scales up.
+But lean more towards copiloting and away from pure YOLO vibecoding as project complexity scales up.
 The more likely it is that another human (or yourself in six months) will have to maintain the code, the more important this is.

 # 🗺️ The Roadmap

 ## How I start?

-- If you don't know how to code and want to play with it, I recommend starting with some web-based tool like [Bolt](https://bolt.new), [Replit](https://replit.com), [v0](https://v0.dev) or [Lovable](https://lovable.dev).
+- If you don't know how to code and want to play with it, we recommend starting with some web-based tool like [Bolt](https://bolt.new), [Replit](https://replit.com), [v0](https://v0.dev) or [Lovable](https://lovable.dev).

 - If you already know how to code, install [Cursor](https://cursor.com/) or [Windsurf](https://windsurf.com/).
 You can start with the
 free plan and then upgrade to $20 monthly plan.
-I pay for Cursor, it's pretty good and cheap, given you'll have tons of tokens to use on most recent LLM models out there.
+Cursor, is pretty good and cheap, given you'll have tons of tokens to use on most recent LLM models out there.
 VSCode recently introduced their own [Agent Mode](https://code.visualstudio.com/blogs/2025/02/24/introducing-copilot-agent-mode) as well.
 It pairs with Github Copilot and uses and Agentic Workflow to make changes and edit files.
 Other editors are rapidly adding Agentic features, so check your favorite editor's website for more information.
 These agentic features are often only enabled within Beta or Insider builds.

 - If you want a more open source alternative, try [OpenHands](https://github.com/All-Hands-AI/OpenHands).